-Limitation 2 is similar to Limitation 1 in that it describes a mismatch between the terms added to Model A to create Model B and the ΔR^2 measure used to quantify the importance of these terms.
-Under Limitation 1, added terms affected only portions of the unexplained variance, but not the portions of the explained variance; Limitation 2 is, in a sense, the opposite in that the mismatch is caused by adding terms affecting only portions of the explained variance, but not portions of the explained variance, but not portions of the unexplained variance of the unexplained variance.
+Limitation 2 is similar to Limitation 1 in that it describes a mismatch between the terms added to Model A to create Model B and the $\Delta R^2$ measure used to quantify the importance of these terms.
+Under Limitation 1, added terms affected only portions of the unexplained variance, but not the portions of the explained variance; Limitation 2 is, in a sense, the opposite in that the mismatch is caused by adding terms affecting only portions of the explained variance, but not portion(s) of the unexplained variance

-9What follows is just one example of how Limitation 1 could manifest.
-Another example occurs anytime a researcher seeks to quantify the contribution of a level-1 predictor added to Model A by erroneously using an ΔR^2 quantifying between-cluster outcome variance explained.
-Similarly, Limitation 1 would also manifest if a researcher seeks to quantify the contribution of a level-2 predictor added to Model A by erroneously using a ΔR^2 quantifying within-cluster outcome variance explained.
+&lt;sup>9What follows is just one example of how Limitation 1 could manifest.
+Another example occurs anytime a researcher seeks to quantify the contribution of a level-1 predictor added to Model A by erroneously using an $\Delta R^2$ quantifying between-cluster outcome variance explained.
+Similarly, Limitation 1 would also manifest if a researcher seeks to quantify the contribution of a level-2 predictor added to Model A by erroneously using a $\Delta R^2$ quantifying within-cluster outcome quantifying within-cluster outcome variance explained.

-10Specifically, Jaeger et al. (2017) used Johnson's (2014) marginal ΔR^2 (an extension of Nakagawa and Schielzeth [2013]) that is equivalent to our $\Delta R_t^{2(f)}$ (see Appendix A and Table 2 of the current paper and see Appendix B of Rights & Sterba, 2019).
+$^{10}$ Specifically, Jaeger et al. (2017) used Johnson's (2014) marginal $\Delta R^2$ (an extension of Nakagawa and Schielzeth [2013]) that is equivalent to our $\Delta R_t^{2(t)}$ (see Appendix A and Table 2 of the current paper and see Appendix B of Rights & Sterba, 2019).

-11Following their procedure, we first fit a MLM with a random intercept, random slope of age, and fixed effects for age, gender, and age \times gender using restricted maximum likelihood (REML) to the data from Potthoff and Roy (1964).
+&lt;sup>11Following their procedure, we first fit a MLM with a random intercept, random slope of age, and fixed effects for age, gender, and age x gender using restricted maximum likelihood (REML) to the data from Potthoff and Roy (1964).
 The Potthoff and Roy (1964) data contain repeated measures on 27 children over four time points, ages 8, 10, 12, and 14.
-Using the obtained parameter estimates as generating values, we then simulated 10,000 datasets of the original sample size and fit to each a random intercept model with fixed effects of age, gender, and age \times gender (Model A) as well as a Model B that added a random slope of age.
+Using the obtained parameter estimates as generating values, we then simulated 10,000 datasets of the original sample size and fit to each a random intercept model with fixed effects of age, gender, and age $\times$ gender (Model A) as well as a Model B that added a random slope of age.

-12We also computed the across-sample averaged estimates for these measures and confirmed that our results correspond with the population values.
+&lt;sup>12We also computed the across-sample averaged estimates for these measures and confirmed that our results correspond with the population values.